HaziqZulKifli/HaziqZulKifli.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I'm a **cybersecurity enthusiast** and IT student passionate about exploring the digital frontier of security.

-I enjoy learning and working on topics like:
+Hi there!
+I’m an IT student and cybersecurity enthusiast with a deep curiosity for how systems work—and how they can be broken, analyzed, and secured.

+I’m currently exploring areas like:

+### 🛡️ Security Operations Center (SOC) monitoring & threat detection
-- 🐞 Malware analysis
+### 🐞 Malware analysis & reverse engineering
-- 🧠 Memory forensics
+### 🧠 Memory and disk forensics
-- 🔐 Penetration testing
+### 🔐 Ethical hacking & penetration testing
-- 🌐 Web application security
+### 🌐 Web application security vulnerabilities

-This blog is where I document my journey, share knowledge, and write about what I learn.
+This blog is my space to share what I’m learning, reflect on challenges, and document my progress as I grow in the field.
+Whether it's tools, techniques, or write-ups—if I’ve learned something useful, you'll likely find it here.

-Feel free to explore my posts and connect with me on [LinkedIn](https://www.linkedin.com/in/haziq-zulkifli-010941340/)
+Thanks for stopping by!
+Feel free to explore, connect, or just say hi on [LinkedIn](https://www.linkedin.com/in/haziq-zulkifli-010941340/)